Wonders of Ulva

 theboathouseulva.com

 With its wilderness and beautiful coastline, Ulva is a great place to go off-grid.
-There are two bothies available to rent on the island, Cragaig on the south side and Bearnus on the north side.
+There are two bothies available to rent on the island, Cragaig (where I stayed) on the south side and Bearnus on the north side.
 Both are reached by a 4-5 mile walk from the ferry jetty.
-Both properties are off-grid and offer basic but cosy accommodation with no electricity, no neighbours, and unlimited peace.
+These properties are off-grid and offer basic but cosy accommodation with no electricity, no neighbours, and unlimited peace.

 Bearnus Bothy